Organic gardening can sometimes seem like an expensive investment, but there are loads of great tips and tricks to help cut expenses.

 Buying bagged soil isn’t a bad idea if you need to fill a pot or two, but filling an entire raised bed can be quite costly.

 However, if you buy a yard or truckload of soil, you’re more than likely to get a discount.
+First, consider how much a yard of topsoil weighs before purchasing it.

 Finally, always choose high-quality soil over garden soil, as the former can contain salts, hold more water, and break down organic matter sooner.